Are Lawnmower Blades Heat Treated?

 Why Are Lawnmower Blades Heat Treated & Tempered?

-The heat treatment of blades is a process that’s commonly done with lawnmower blades, as well as tomahawks, axes, machetes, and knives.
+The heat treatment of blades is a process commonly used on lawnmower blades, tomahawks, axes, machetes, and knives.

-Tempering requires the alloy or steel to be heated to a certain degree of temperature with the aim to lower the material’s hardness and brittleness.
+Tempering requires heating the alloy or steel to a certain degree to lower its hardness and brittleness.

-The temperature of heating varies, but it must always be below the critical point, i.e., a thermodynamics term that refers to a melting point.
+The temperature of heating varies, but it must always be below the critical point, a thermodynamic term referring to the melting point.

-The heat treatment differs among manufacturers, but generally speaking, these are all standard practices of tempering.
+The heat treatment differs among manufacturers, but generally speaking, these are all standard tempering practices.
 Most lawnmower blades are tempered to offer better quality and prolong their longevity.

 Moreover, the heat treatment creates more strength in the blades and makes them more suitable for various terrains.